boardflare/website/pages/tasks/nlp/sentiment.md

     />
 </a>

-### Pricing
+## Pricing
-Extensions are free for unlimited use of local models.
+Extensions are free for unlimited use.
 We plan to offer premium paid features in the future, but the core functionality will always be free.

-## How it works
+## Instructions

 ### Basic Usage
 - Once installed, open the spreadsheet extension sidebar.
 In Excel, this will be an icon in the ribbon.
 In Google Sheets, this will be under the Extensions menu.